 - Step 2: Complete the Peer Mentor Application on VOLink by March 6th, 2022 at 11:45 pm.

-- Step 3: For applicants who have been selected to continue you will receive the sign-up email on February 3, 2020.
-Sign up for a group interview by February 4, 2020 at 11:59 pm.
+- Step 3: For applicants who have been selected to continue you will receive the sign-up email on February 8 about next steps.
+Sign up for a group interview by February 12.
 You must attend Interview Week which will consist of an individual and group interview.
 (If all of your courses conflict, please email us asap.)